homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 He told Charlotte about his invitation from her friend Wallie Blair.
 It was no news to her.
 He didn't want to go, but she said he must or Wallie would feel hurt.

 Mr. Beasley was back next morning, which was Friday, and congratulated John on his smooth work in a pinch.
-Luckily, he did not see the market letter and more luckily he was shut up in his office when Francis Elliott came inte how his Linseed was going.
-The tele graph operator told John who he was and John invited Mr. Elliott into his own room.
+Luckily, he did not see the market letter and more luckily he was shut up in his office when Francis Elliott came in to how his Linseed was going.
+The telegraph operator told John who he was and John invited Mr. Elliott into his own room.

 "Mr. Elliott," he said, "I'm a novice at this game and I am likely to make mistakes.
 Would you mind telling me what your order was yesterday?
 Was it for the common or preferred?"